h4rvey-g/ob-Notes/USMLE/Endocrine/Neuroblastoma.md

 # Pathophysiology
 - Homer Wright rosettes: Halo-like clusters of neuroblast cells surrounding a central pale area containing neuropil (associated with tumors of neuronal origin such as neuroblastoma, medulloblastoma, primitive neuroectodermal tumors, and pineoblastoma)![[Pasted image 20231006151208.png]]
 - Bombesin and NSE positive
-	- > A tumor marker for neuroblastoma, small cell carcinoma of the lung, pancreatic cancer, and gastric cancer.
+	- > A tumor marker for neuroblastoma, small cell carcinoma of the lung, [[pancreatic cancer]], and gastric cancer.

 ---
 # Clinical features